You are here

 • Reading fluency.

-On and after July 1, 2025, the applicant must obtain a completed Reading and Language Arts Verification Form (PI-1626) from the certification officer where their program or training was completed to verify that the requirements have been met.
+Impacted applicants must obtain a completed Reading and Language Arts Verification Form (PI-1626) from the certification officer at the educator preparation program where their program or instruction was completed to verify that the requirements have been met.
 The applicant must upload the completed PI-1626 form with all other documents in ELO.
+This form is only available from a certification officer at an approved Wisonsin preparation program.

 Check out the related Information Bulletin for FAQs and details.